pivotal-topher-bullock/lamby-js-buildpack/README.md

 ## Usage

-This buildpack will get used if you have a `package.json` file in your project's root directory.
+This buildpack will get used if you have an `app.js` file in your project's root directory.

 ```bash
 cf push my_app -b https://github.com/cloudfoundry/buildpack-nodejs.git